GSA Schedule Post-Award Checklist

 Report MAS Sales and Pay the Industrial Funding Fee

-If your contract is subject to Transactional Data Reporting (TDR), you’ll report sales monthly, on the 30th of each month.
-If your contract is subject to Commercial Sales Practices (CSP), you’ll report sales quarterly.
-All contractors are required to remit the Industrial Funding Fee (IFF) quarterly, although TDR contractors may choose to remit the IFF monthly when reporting their sales.
+All MAS contractors are now subject to Transactional Data Reporting (TDR), meaning you’ll report sales monthly, on the 30th of each month.
+All contractors are required to remit the Industrial Funding Fee (IFF) quarterly, although contractors may choose to remit the IFF monthly when reporting their sales.
 You’ll use the FAS Sales Reporting Portal (SRP) to report sales and pay the IFF.

 Update Your Administrative Information